NOTE: This article contains endgame spoilers. Read further at your own peril.

 - You can take some MC-weaklings along, as long as you keep them unarmed (or armed with Gauss Pistols) on the first level.
 The vast majority of your opponents there will be Aquatoids, so you don't need powerful weapons anyway.
 After the first level there are no more MC-capable aliens, so your MC-weaklings are no longer in danger.

-- The aliens are armed exclusively with Disruptor Pulse Launchers and Thermal Shok Launchers.
-This means you can't rely on scavenging Sonic weapons or ammo.
+- If you arrive in September 2040 or later, all aliens will be armed exclusively with Disruptor Pulse Launchers and Thermal Shok Launchers.
+This means you cannot rely on scavenging Sonic weapons or ammo.
 So be careful, as your Sonic Cannons may run out of ammo if you don't bring reloads.
 Instead, grab every Shok launcher and Disrupter Pulse Launcher that you can carry with you as you make your way to the end.

 - The 80 item limit really hurts.
 So make sure you only bring along stuff that's essential.
 As per the previous note, Disrupter Pulse Launchers and Thermal Shok Launchers are plentiful and can be scavenged off the aliens, so you will not need to bring great quantities of them in.
 Concentrate on the essentials like MC Disruptors, Medi-Kits, Sonic weapons, ammo and close combat weapons.
 Additionally, there are few Sonic Pulsers in the T'Leth levels, so be prepared to bring an extra helping of them if you wish to use them.